 Student Life

 As part of our goal to build skills to guide students into adulthood, Chamberlain students learn the value of good nutrition and are taught how to budget for and prepare healthy meals.
-Students are encouraged to participate in a physically active schedule, through unparalleled access to activities that challenge body, heart and mind.
+Students are encouraged to participate in a physically active schedule, through unparalleled access to activities that challenge body, heart, and mind.
 Students have daily access to the community, enabling them to develop the necessary social skills they will need to navigate the modern world.

 Throughout all these experiences our student life staff are there, developing strong relationships within a therapeutically structured environment, offering feedback and guidance, so that our students can become healthy and productive young adults.